How can my state's phytosanitary program benefit from federal recognition?

 How will transiting be handled under the FRSMP program?

 If a pest regulated under the FRSMP program is found in a shipment entering the United States, the importer will be notified (via an EAN) of the states that require phytosanitary action for the detected pest.
 Once the shipment leaves the port of entry, it will be subject to the rules of interstate commerce and must meet the requirements established by the State for transiting.
-Importers are urged to visit the FRSMP program Web site for specific guidance related to transiting shipments through states.
-If the shipment moves into regulated States nevertheless, the movement will be considered a violation under Title 7, Code of Federal Regulations, part 330.106.
+Importers are urged to contact the appropriate State Plant Regulatory Official for specific guidance related to transiting shipments through states.
+If the shipment moves into regulated States nevertheless, the movement will be considered a violation under Title 7, Code of Federal Regulations, and part 330.106.

 Is the FRSMP program voluntary?